Powerlearnproject/se-day1-assignment-okandejiP/README.md

 * Project Manager: Oversees the planning, execution and delivery of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+IDEs are software suites that provide comprehensive tools for writing, debugging, and testing code (e.g., visual Studio, eclipse)
+VCS are software tools for tracking changes to source code and coordinating work among team members (e.g., Git, Subversion)

 What are some common challenges faced by software engineers?
-Provide strategies to overcome these challenges.
+Provide strategies to overcome these challenges. some of the common challenges faced by software engineers include:
+* Changing requirements
+* Tight deadlines
+* Technical debts
+  The strategies for overcoming these challenges include:
+  * Effective communication
+  * Agile methodologies
+  * Prioritization of tasks
+  * Regular assessment of project goals and timelines.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+* Unit Testing: It deals with testing individual components or modules of software
+* Integration Testing: Has to do with testing interactions between different components or subsystems.
+* System Testing: Involves testing the entire software system as a whole.
+* Acceptance Testing: This deals with testing the software against user requirements to ensure it meets user needs.
 #Part 2: Introduction to AI and Prompt Engineering
 Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt engineering is all about crafting questions or statements to get the best possible responses from AI models.
 Prompt engineering is essential for interacting with AI models because it ensures accurate, relevant, and efficient responses.
 It helps control the AI's output, enhances creativity, reduces bias, handles complex tasks, and improves the overall user experience.
 In short, it maximizes the effectiveness of AI interactions.